 - FDI Inflow:

-Bangladesh’s economic freedom score is 56.5, making its economy the 120th freest in the 2021 Index.
-Its overall score has increased by 0.1 point, primarily because of an improvement in the tax burden score.
-Bangladesh is ranked 25th among 40 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.
+Bangladesh’s economic freedom score is 52.7, making its economy the 137th freest in the 2022 Index.
+Bangladesh is ranked 29th among 39 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.

-IMPACT OF COVID-19: As of December 1, 2020, 6,675 deaths had been attributed to the pandemic in Bangladesh, and economic growth was forecast to decline to 3.8 percent for the year.
+IMPACT OF COVID-19: As of December 1, 2021, 27,983 deaths had been attributed to the pandemic in Bangladesh, and the government’s response to the crisis ranked 119th among the countries included in this Index in terms of its stringency.
+The economy grew by just 3.8 percent in 2020.

 Bangladesh is a large Muslim-majority democracy that shares borders with India and Burma.
-The British partition of India in 1947 resulted in the creation of West Pakistan and, in the Muslim-majority areas of Bengal east of India, East Pakistan.
-Following a brutal conflict for independence from West Pakistan, East Pakistan, aided by India, declared itself the independent state of Bangladesh in 1971.
+The British partition of India in 1947 resulted in the creation of West Pakistan and East Pakistan.
+Following a conflict for independence from West Pakistan and aided by India, East Pakistan declared itself the independent state of Bangladesh in 1971.
 Two political parties have alternated in power for decades.
-Prime Minister Sheikh Hasina of the Awami League secured her third consecutive term with a landslide victory in December 2018 elections.
-The opposition Bangladesh Nationalist Party won only seven seats.
-Despite political instability and poor economic freedom indicators, economic growth has been robust, led by garment exports.
+Prime Minister Sheikh Hasina of the Awami League secured her third consecutive term when her party won 288 of 300 contested seats in 2018 parliamentary elections that generated credible accusations of fraud.
+Despite political instability and the ruling party’s authoritarian tendencies, economic growth, led by garment exports, has been robust.

-Property rights are enforced unevenly.
+Enforcement of property rights is uneven.
 Poor record-keeping systems can complicate land and property transactions.
-The weak judiciary is slow and lacks independence.
-Procedures for the enforcement of contracts and settlement of disputes are inefficient.
-Endemic corruption and criminality, weak rule of law, limited bureaucratic transparency, and political polarization undermine government accountability and remain serious impediments to progress.
+The feeble judiciary is slow and lacks independence.
+Procedures for contract enforcement and dispute settlement are inefficient.
+Corruption is pervasive at all levels of society.
+Weak rule of law, limited bureaucratic transparency, and political polarization undermine government accountability and impede economic growth.

-The top individual income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
-The overall tax burden equals 8.8 percent of total domestic income.
-Government spending has amounted to 14.3 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.4 percent of GDP.
-Public debt is equivalent to 35.7 percent of GDP.
+The top individual income tax rate has been reduced to 25 percent, but the top corporate tax rate has been increased to 32.5 percent.
+The overall tax burden equals 7.7 percent of total domestic income.
+Government spending has amounted to 15.0 percent of total output (GDP) over the past three years, and budget deficits have averaged 5.2 percent of GDP.
+Public debt is equivalent to 38.9 percent of GDP.